svalenti52/Digital_Dice/README.md

 Chapter 10.
 The Umbrella Quandary <br>

+    Problem: A man travels between office and home each day and carries an umbrella with him if it is raining.
+He starts with having m umbrellas at home and n unbrellas at the office.
+How many days is he able to go on average until he is soaked?
+Calculate the number of days based on the probabilities of it raining being 0.01 to 0.99.
+    Remember that he does not carry an umbrella with him if it is not raining.
+And obviously he is soaked when he has to travel without an umbrella.

 Chapter 11.
 The Case of the Missing Senators <br>

+    Problem: Given the number of senators voting against a bill and a number of senators missing (randomly chosen among for/against), what is the probability of a bill being voted down?
+In particular figure it out for Against=49, and Missing=3, Missing=4, and Missing=5.
+A bill is voted down if the number of senators against is greater than the number of senators for a bill (the missing are not present to vote).

 Chapter 12.
 How Many Runners in a Marathon? <br>

+    Problem: Based on seeing a sample of the number of runners in a marathon, and also seeing the numbers for identification assigned to each runner in the sample, extrapolate to approximate the total number of runners in the marathon.
+Use the formula N = (n+1)/n * max_sample - 1, and develop histograms for a 2%, 5%, 105, and 20%.

 Chapter 13.
 A Police Patrol Problem <br>